On September 5, 2025, Vietnam’s Ministry of Industry and

 consultation draft and affirmed the accelerated timeline.

-MOIT notes the Decree is being built in the spirit of Resolution
+The MOIT states that the Decree is being developed in line with Resolution

 66-NQ/TW (April 30, 2025) of the Politburo on renewing law-making and